Methodology & Data Sources

 On ticker pages, we display two yields and they mean different things:

-- Forward yield annualizes the most recent payout cadence.
-We take the average of the last four distributions, multiply by the payout frequency (quarterly = 4, monthly = 12, weekly = 52), and divide by the current share price.
+• Forward yield annualizes the most recent payout cadence.
+We take a window of the last 4–8 distributions (sized to the detected payout frequency), filter out one-time special dividends (any payment larger than 3× the median of the window), compute the arithmetic mean of what's left, multiply by the payout frequency, and divide by the current share price.
 This is the right yield to use for an ETF whose distribution policy has changed recently — it reflects what a buyer today should expect going forward.

-- Trailing yield is the sum of the last twelve months of distributions divided by the current price.
-It's the conventional “TTM yield” that most data providers show.
-It looks backward, so it can lag reality for funds that just bumped or cut their distribution.
+• Trailing yield is the sum of the last twelve months of distributions (again with one-time specials filtered out) divided by the current price.
+It's the conventional “TTM yield” that most data providers show, but with the specials filter applied so a one-off bonus payment doesn't inflate the headline number.

 5-year dividend growth rate (DGR)